 The reviews online on this place are mixed.
 There is some truth to the service, and I would say the ambiance is not very cozy.
 The food was delicious.
 This is where I had the famous “Riso al Forno alla barese,” which consists of rice, potato, mussels.

 The best pizza I had in Bar was here at L’Osteria Del Borgo Antico.
-Usually, I avoid any restaurant sitting in the “tourist area,” but I am glad I made the exceptions.
+Usually, I avoid any restaurant sitting in the “tourist area,” but I am glad I made the exception.
 It was the best pizza I’ve had…ever.

 This is a lovely bistro-style restaurant serving delicious food as well as wine, beer, and spirits.
 I really enjoyed a lovely salad to start the night and a glass of Prosecco.
 The menu is not your typical Italian fare, so when looking for something different, give this place a try!